- 295 views

 3. Marques de Riscal

 Remember when we mentioned the hotel in this winery?
 You can stay right in the thick of it for a price.
-At USD 615* a night, this is most definitely a splurge, but you get what you pay for here.
+This is most definitely a splurge, but you get what you pay for here.
 The rooms are all unique, offering quirky window seats with views of the building’s fascinating architecture and the vineyards below.
 They also boast black marble bathrooms and minibars.
 Hotel amenities include an onsite spa, two restaurants, swimming pool, and a terraced, roof top lounge and wine bar.

 - Nearly every winery or vineyard tour requires a reservation.
 Be sure to book in advance, especially if you visit in the summer season of July and August.